Eight Manifestations of Padmasambhava: Senge Dradog

 In this section, we are going to learn about the Life of Senge Dradog, after that, the short etymological description of the word Senge Dradog itself.

-Senge Dradog is known as defeats the attackers on throughout the of beings.
+Guru Senge Dradog is known as defeats the attackers on Dharma throughout the six realms of beings.

 Senge Dradog is known as Guru Lion’s Roar in English.